 Smith Cove: Located south of Seven Mile Beach, this spot was my favorite!
 The cove has several picnic tables, restrooms and showers, shady spots, an ice cream truck, and rocks to jump from.
-Only negatives would be the rough current and the roosters, but overall it was so much fun!
+The only negatives would be the rough current and the roosters, but overall it was so much fun!

 Shopping in Georgetown at Camana Bay